reneuir/reneuir-web/cfp.md

 # Call for Papers

-The third workshop on Reaching Efficiency in Neural Information Retrieval (ReNeuIR) will be held at SIGIR 2024 in Washington with support for remote participation.
+The third workshop on Reaching Efficiency in Neural Information Retrieval (ReNeuIR) will be held at SIGIR 2024 in Washington.

 ## Topics of Interest